 - The specified number of measures are repeatedly played back, during which time any newly played notes are added to those already recorded.
 The current measure number is shown on the display as "MEASURE=". - Record the performance in C major for correct chord progressions during playback.
 Follow the RECORD SETTING procedure if you wish to record the performance in a different scale.
-(Refer to page 108.) - PITCH BEND and MODULATION (KN1600) effects are also recorded (except for the DRUMS part). - The SUSTAIN ON/OFF is also stored (except for the DRUMS part).
+(Refer to page 115.) - The sustain pedal operation is also stored (except for the DRUMS part).